reasonml/reason-react/docs/intro-example.md

 ### Using Greeting in an existing Javascript/Typescript App

 It's easy to import a Reason component into your existing app.
 All Reason extensions will have `bs` and export your component as `make`.
-You can rename it as so so it imports nicely:
+You can rename it and call it as you usually do.
+[Gentype](https://github.com/cristianoc/genType) makes this easier (see the example).

 ```js
 /* file: App.js */